jsommers/pytricia/README.md

     Average execution time for radix: 1.306612914499965
     Average execution time for subnet: 1.1982004833000246

+# Acknowledgments

+This software is based up on work supported by the National Science Foundation under Grant No. CNS-1054985.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 -----

 Copyright (c) 2012-2016  Joel Sommers.
 All rights reserved.